 - Water.
 This is to help dissolve the gelatin.

 - Vanilla extract.
 You can also use vanilla beans if you prefer the pretty specs of vanilla in your panna cotta.

 Panna cotta is a very easy Italian dessert to make but like all recipes, there is always room for error.
-Here are my tips for making panna cotta that comes out amazing everytime.
+Here are my tips for making panna cotta that it comes out amazing every time.